A unified framework for learning with nonlinear model classes from arbitrary linear samples: Application to compressed sensing with generative models

-As observed, this block sampling model was used in \cite{adcock2023cs4ml} in the context of MRI reconstruction with generative models (see \cite[App.\ C]{adcock2023cs4ml}).
+This block model was used recently in \cite{adcock2023cs4ml} in the context of MRI reconstruction with generative models (see \cite[App.\ C]{adcock2023cs4ml}).
 Note that the local coherences \ef{sigma-i-def-block} are identical to the generalized Christoffel functions defined therein.
 Here we generalize this setup and provide theoretical guarantees.
-On the practical side, we note that the local coherences in the block case \ef{sigma-i-def-block} can be estimated empirically, much as in the single-row case considered previously.
-See \cite[\S C.4]{adcock2023cs4ml}.
+On the practical side, we note that the block local coherences case \ef{sigma-i-def-block} can be estimated empirically, much as in \ef{broken-panda}.